Klaudiusz321/itensorpy/DEPLOYMENT.md

    - Updated package metadata in setup files
    - Added pre-commit hooks for ongoing code quality control

+4. **GitHub Repository Information**:
+   - Updated all references to GitHub repository URLs to use the actual repository: github.com/Klaudiusz321/itensorpy
+   - Updated author email to a valid contact address: claudiuswebdesign@gmail.com

+5. **Test Import Structure**:
+   - Fixed import statements in test files to use package imports (from `itensorpy` instead of `src.itensorpy`)
+   - This ensures tests work both in development and when the package is installed

 ## Installation Options

 ### Direct Installation from GitHub